 7 – North Wales (Laccaria amethystina)

-Sounding like some soft of assassin the “Amethyst Deceiver” is a small brightly coloured mushroom that grows in deciduous as well as coniferous forests.
+Sounding like some sort of assassin the “Amethyst Deceiver” is a small brightly coloured mushroom that grows in deciduous as well as coniferous forests.
 Because its bright amethyst colour fades with age and weathering, it is very difficult to identify it and sadly that is how it gets its name ‘Deceiver’.
-But despite the deadly name the top of it is in fact edible, but not the stalk.
+But despite the deadly name the top of it is, in fact, edible and makes an amazing mushroom sauce, but not the stalk which is quite bitter to the taste.

 6 – Arizona.
 (Hydnellum peckii)